kdheepak/blog/content/38-rust-lua-nvim.md

 And therefore you can create a lua module that can be imported in neovim's built in lua interpreter from any programming language that allows you to create shared libraries.

 Enter rust.
-Rust can compile into a shared library exposing a CABI.
+Rust can compile into a shared library exposing a C ABI.
 All one would have to do is expose the functions required for a valid lua module.
 However, without any third party support however, this will involve lots of `unsafe` code.
 Fortunately, there's a actively maintained project called [`mlua`](https://github.com/khvzak/mlua/) that lets you create a lua module from a rust library (among other features supported by `mlua`).